Research trials

 COGNIKET-MCI is a placebo-controlled trial investigating whether ketones and B vitamins help cognitive function for people with Mild Cognitive Impairment.

-People with Mild Cognitive Impairment or Alzheimer's disease
+For people with Mild Cognitive Impairment or Alzheimer's Disease

 CLARITY-AD is a placebo-controlled trial in the Open Label Extension Phase, investigating whether drug, Lecanemab, helps slow the progression of Alzheimer’s disease.